rahulyhg/slim-1/readme.md

 # Slim Framework skeleton application

+Run the following command and add project name at the end:
 ```
 composer create-project -n -s dev ivandokov/slim
 ```
-Add project name at the end of the command.

 Additionally you can add bash alias for easier usage next time:
 ```